evonnec/intel-data-mgmt-for-rt-models/README.md

 - crime data
 - stock data

+This takes into account that the system running is ubuntu 18.04.
+This may not work if the system it's run on is not ubuntu 18.04.

 1. Edit file env_vars.sh with your variables
 2. Run setup.sh to set up your environment
 3. Run postgres_config.sh to set up your Postgres